jepser/typeform/readme.txt

 == Changelog ==

+= 0.7.5 =
+* Fix error when editor has been initialisated or doesn't have media

 = 0.7.4 =
 * Query parameters from the WordPress preview are now prevented from being passed to the typeform as hidden fields